dwmkerr/crosswords-js/README.md

 npm test
 ```

-Linting is provided by `eslint`, which is configured to use `prettier`:
+Linting is provided by `eslint`, which is also configured to use `prettier` for code formatting:

 ```bash
 # Lint the code.